-- B35.
-Prior to commencing Stage 2 operations and Stage 3 operations, the Applicant must prepare a Traffic Modelling Report (TMR) to the satisfaction of the Planning Secretary.
-The TMR must: - be prepared by a suitably qualified, experienced person(s), whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with Council and TfNSW; - (c) include the following: - verification of the predicted traffic numbers and the impacts of operational traffic for Stage 2 operations and Stage 3 operations on road safety and the capacity of the road network using SIDRA or similar traffic modelling; and - (ii) identification of any additional mitigation and management measures required to accommodate traffic associated with the increased processing capacity.
+- B39.
+Prior to commencing every Stage of operations after Stage 1, the Applicant must prepare a Traffic Modelling Report (TMR) to the satisfaction of the Planning Secretary.
+The TMR must: - (a) be prepared: - (i) by a suitably qualified and experienced person approved by the Planning Secretary; and - (ii) in consultation with Council and TfNSW. - (b) verify the actual operation traffic impacts of the current Stage are within the predicted operational traffic impacts of that Stage using SIDRA or similar traffic modelling; - (c) identify all management and mitigation measures used by the Applicant in the current Stage to address any exceedances of predicted operational traffic impacts; and - (d) analyse the effectiveness of the management and mitigation measures used in the current Stage and how those or other measures will be applied in the following Stage.